NevinhaJS/nevinha-js/README.md

 # NevinhaJS

 ## What's NevinhaJS?
-NevinhaJS is a component render based in [React](https://reactjs.org/) but beyond of static methods and component lifecycles (including state and props), we also have methods for make some animations and improve the UX.
+A component render as [React](https://reactjs.org/)  that goes beyond of static methods and component lifecycles, including state, props,  improving the way you make meaningful animations and providing an amazing experience.

 > 🚨 Importants Notes